Digimon Masters: Battle System

 Battling is done in real-time.
 The player's Digimon has a health bar measuring health and a Digi-soul meter.
 The Digi-soul meter measures the energy of Digimon to use special attacks, and when empty, the Digimon can only use standard attacks.
 While in combat, Tamers can use items that restore health and Digi-soul but must wait several seconds before being able to do so again.

 Unlike Digimon, Battle combat takes place in real-time, with nearby players watching and even joining in on battles.

 Digivolution

-All Digimon have a digivolution tree.
-After they level up, users can complete quests to begin digivolution.
-If users complete quests or reach the digivolution limit, the digivolution tree will automatically be available.
-When the digivolution tree is available, users can develop their Digimon by using a Tamer's DNA Charge.
+In the series, all Digimon possess a "digivolution tree", which consists of a hierarchy of possible evolutions.
+As they level up, users can complete quests in order to trigger digivolution.
+Upon reaching the digivolution limit or completing certain quests, the digivolution tree becomes automatically available.
+Users can advance the development of their Digimon by utilizing a Tamer's DNA Charge.

-There are 11 crests and Digi-Eggs (Armor type), but only 10 types are used in the game.
-Each crest matches each Digi-Egg.
-Crests are used to open the digivolution tree.
+The game features 10 of the 11 available crests and Digi-Eggs (Armor type).
+Each crest corresponds to a particular Digi-Egg, and the crests are utilized to open the digivolution tree.
 After combining certain elements, an entity of its digivolution tree is available.
-Each Digi-Egg has a different quantity of DNA, and a certain amount of DNA is consumed when it Digivolves.
-As a result, digivolution to a higher level requires more DNA.
+Each Digi-Egg has a distinct quantity of DNA, and digivolving consumes a certain amount of DNA.
+Consequently, digivolving to a higher level necessitates a greater amount of DNA.